Sombra-1/Sombra-1/README.md

 **Computer & Control Engineer** | Cybersecurity & AI Developer

 I build **practical.
-That actually solve problems — for pentesters, researchers, and developers.
+That actually solve problems; for pentesters, researchers, and developers.
 If you've ever wanted a tool that works offline**.
 ---

 ## Let's Connect